 The monthly surplus of Rs 10,000 would allow her to accumulate Rs 3.6 lakh in three years.
 This amount can be used to meet around 40 to 50 per cent of the cost of a small car.
 The balance can be financed.
 It should not be a problem to service the EMIs from the available surplus.

 Going for a vacation abroad is another goal on her list but it seems difficult for her to achieve it due to limited resources.
 She will have to decide between the car or a vacation abroad.
 The other alternative could be to wait for the maturity of her PPF account.

 Action: Re-consider your goal to purchase a high-end SUV.
 Make a choice between the car and the vacation.

 Madhu has around Rs 12 lakh in the PPF.
 Though the PPF offers guaranteed returns, it does not give you inflation-beating returns.
 She may continue to keep the account operative by depositing the minimum amount of Rs 500 every year.
 On maturity, she can move the PPF corpus to equity funds for higher returns.
 Again, she should do it over six-12 months.
-Madhu's PPF account is due for maturity in 2026 and it won't be possible for her to withdraw the accumulated balance completely before that.
+Madhu's PPF account is due for maturity in 2026.

-Action: Invest in three to four good multi-cap funds.
+Action: Invest in three to four good flexi-cap funds.